tbedford/Website-Test/source/articles/fixing-electronics.md

 such as [troubleshooting arcade electronics](https://www.youtube.com/watch?v=WgB-VDo02vk).

-You can pick up practical electronics by building simple circuits on a breadboard and then getting them working.
+You can pick up practical electronics by building a simple circuit on a breadboard and then getting it working.
 This usually requires basic troubleshooting skills.
 This was how I learned.
 I also picked up old radios and attempted to repair them - I wasn't always successful.

 ## Components

 My local components store, ElectroValue, is now long gone, wound up in 2005.
+I'm surprised it lasted that long to be honest.
 I bought components there from 1981 to the mid-nineties.
 Those were days when people knew about building their own computers and making sure your ICs had 10nF de-coupling capcitors and a stable 5V line.

 The Last Great Hope in the UK seems to be Maplins.
 They do at least sell some components and hobbyist equipment.
 Online, AdaFruit is also a shining beacon of what is possible.

-There is a lot to be said for getting a circuit diagram, buying some components and building a certain from scratch - and getting it working of course!
+There is a lot to be said for getting a circuit diagram, buying some components and building a circuit from scratch - and getting it working of course!

-## Hope
+## The future

 It's not all bad news.
 There is hope.
 The Maker culture and the occasional occurrence of a local Maker Space is very welcome.